aidanwyber/TypeScript-library-template/README.md

 	"author": "Your Name",
 	"license": "MIT",
 	"devDependencies": {
-		// or whatever is already in this file
+		// or whatever versions are already in this file "tsup": "^8.5.0",
-		"tsup": "^8.5.0",
 		"typescript": "^5.9.3"
 	}